Aredna99/SpaceShip-Controller/README.md

 # SpaceShip_RBController

-This is a project developed during my course of study, in which I was trying to emulate the movement of a spaceship, moving the spaceship with its rigid body and rotating its orientation with the quaternion.
+This is a project developed during my course of study, in which I was trying to emulate the movement of a spaceship, moving it, with its rigid body and rotating its orientation with the quaternion.
 Unity version 2020.1.6f1.

 ## Commands
 - Player movements